yosuadc3/blog-graphql/README.md

-# blog-rest
+# blog-graphql
-learning go gin sqlite rest api
+learning go with graphql